ishrak-enosis/Sample/README.md

 ```shell
 npm install
 ```
-After all dependicies are installed start the backend server using
+After all dependicies are installed, start the backend server using
 ```shell
 npm start
 ```